delight-im/Knowledge/Information Security.md

  * Don't do client-side only checks on information that is processed by the server.
  * Don't roll your own crypto(graphy).
 It must be designed by experts and undergo peer review.
  * "Most people don't realize how fiendishly difficult it is to devise an encryption algorithm that can withstand a prolonged and determined attack by a resourceful opponent."
 (Phil Zimmermann)
+ * "You can't build a 'back door' that only the good guys can walk through.
+Encryption protects against cybercriminals, industrial competitors, the Chinese secret police and the FBI.
+You're either vulnerable to eavesdropping by any of them, or you're secure from eavesdropping from all of them."
+(Bruce Schneier)

 ## Two-factor authentication (2FA)